On a spectral theorem of Weyl: Introduction

-We shall give an abstract account of our approach in Section~\ref{sec-asymp-related-reps}, where the main results are Theorems \ref{thm-mu-zero-in-terms-of-mu} and \ref{thm-mu-in-terms-of-mu-zero}.
-Our reason for doing this is that other interesting instances of the abstract framework arise in harmonic analysis, as we shall note in Section~\ref{sec-asymp-related-reps} (however we shall postpone until a future paper a detailed treatment of these examples).
-We shall apply our method to the continuous spectrum of Sturm-Liouville operators in Section~\ref{sec-SL}, and we shall address the discrete part of the spectrum of $D$ in Section~\ref{sec-non-positive}.
-But prior to all of that we shall quickly review the standard approach in Section~\ref{sec-kodaira} for the sake of comparison.
+Here is a brief outline of the present paper.
+We shall discuss asymptotic containment of representations in Section~\ref{sec-asymp-related-reps}.
+The main result is \ref{thm-mu-in-terms-of-mu-zero}.
+We shall apply our method to the positive, continuous spectrum of Sturm-Liouville operators in Section~\ref{sec-SL}, and we shall briefly address the nonpositive spectrum in Section~\ref{sec-non-positive}.
+We shall consider not only the operators discussed in this introduction, but also a nontrivial example related to the representation theory of $SL(2,\R)$.
+In an appendix we quickly review the Weyl-Kodaira approach to Theorem~\ref{thm-weyl} for the sake of comparison.

-This work grew in part out of a project in noncommutative geometry \cite{CCH16,CH16}, which led us to try to understand more about the Plancherel formula, and hence Weyl's theorem.
-Remarking on Weyl's influence on representation theory, Borel \cite[p.38]{Borel01} writes that \begin{quote}``It was the reading of [Weyl's 1910 paper] which suggested to Harish-Chandra that the measure should be the inverse of the square modulus of a function in $\lambda$ describing the asymptotic behaviour of the eigenfunctions $\dots$ and I remember well from seminar lectures and conversations that he never lost sight of that principle, which is confirmed by his results in the general case.''\end{quote} We believe that the approach to Weyl's theorem presented here offers good prospects for an alternative approach to some of Harish-Chandra's results.